-Snapchat has been a definite newsmaker since its release in 2011, and Snap, Inc. continues to make news with its new product: Spectacles.
+Snapchat has been a newsmaker since its release in 2011, and Snap Inc. made another big splash in 2017 with its video recording Spectacles.
 Looking like a pair of slightly clunky sunglasses, Spectacles house a video camera and microphone that allow the wearer to create first-person, hands-free videos with minimal effort.

-That doesn't mean they're practical, though, and Spectacles definitely comes off as a gimmick.
-That first glance is misleading, however, especially for businesses and organizations that include Snapchat as part of their social media platform.
+Spectacles seem like a gimmick, but first impressions may be misleading—especially for businesses and organizations that include Snapchat as part of their social media strategy.

-TechRepublic's smart person's guide about Snapchat Spectacles is a quick introduction to this wearable tech product, as well as a "living" guide that will be updated periodically as new versions of hardware and software are released.
+TechRepublic's cheat sheet about Snapchat Spectacles is a quick introduction to this wearable tech product.
+This guide will be updated periodically as new versions of hardware and software are released.

-- Why do Spectacles matter?
-It's easy to dismiss Spectacles as a novelty, but they're much more important than that.
-Businesses can use them to show off new products, and they're also conceptual proof of the possible evolution of wearable tech.
+- Why do Snap's Spectacles matter?
+It's easy to dismiss Spectacles as novelty glasses, but businesses can use Spectacles to show off new products, and they're also conceptual proof of the possible evolution of wearable tech.